Mg30/AwsLambdaPythonZipRequirements/README.md

  3- This actions will provide an artifact with following path : dependencies.zip

- 4- Use  actions/upload-artifact@v2 to collect the dependencies.zip to further use
+ 4- Use  actions/upload-artifact@v2 to collect the dependencies.zip for further use